Aliases for ATP6V1H Gene

 GeneCards Summary for ATP6V1H Gene

-ATP6V1H (ATPase, H+ Transporting, Lysosomal 50/57kDa, V1 Subunit H) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include ATPase activity and enzyme regulator activity.
+ATP6V1H (ATPase H+ Transporting V1 Subunit H) is a Protein Coding gene.
+Diseases associated with ATP6V1H include Sorsby Fundus Dystrophy.
+Among its related pathways are Insulin receptor recycling and Lysosome.
+Gene Ontology (GO) annotations related to this gene include binding and proton-transporting ATPase activity, rotational mechanism.

 Subunit of the peripheral V1 complex of vacuolar ATPase.
 Subunit H activates the ATPase activity of the enzyme and couples ATPase activity to proton flow.
 Vacuolar ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells, thus providing most of the energy required for transport processes in the vacuolar system (By similarity).
 Involved in the endocytosis mediated by clathrin-coated pits, required for the formation of endosomes.